rivkap/ibm-block-csi-operator/README.md

 ```bash
 curl https://raw.githubusercontent.com/IBM/ibm-block-csi-operator/develop/deploy/ibm-block-csi-operator.yaml > ibm-block-csi-operator.yaml
 ```
-2. Update the image fields in the ibm-block-csi-operator.yaml if the default values are not fit for you.
+2. If required, update the image fields in the ibm-block-csi-operator.yaml.
-3. Install the operator
+3. Install the operator.

 <!-- $ kubectl apply -f csi_driver.yaml  (download and install csi_driver.yaml only if you are using Kubernetes v.1.14+) -->
 ```bash